claudioc/jingo/README.md

 The authentication is mandatory to edit pages from the web interface, but jingo works on a git repository;
 that means that you could skip the authentication altogether and edit pages with your editor and push to the remote that jingo is serving.

+You can enable two authentication methodologies: _Google logins_ or a simple, locally verified username/password credentials match (called "alone").

+If you use the _alone_ method, you can have _only one user_ accessing the wiki (thus the name).

+The _Google Login_ doesn't need any configuration option: just enable it in the config file (it's enabled by default), but assure yourself that the `server.hostname` and `server.port` point to something that Google can reach (localhost:6067 is fine).

+The _alone_ method uses a `username`, a `passwordHash` and optionally an `email`.
+The password is hashed using a _non salted_ SHA-1 algorithm, which makes this method not the safest in the world but at least you don't have a clear text password in the config file.
+To generate the hash, use the `--hash-string` program option: once you get the hash, copy it in the config file.

+You can enable both authentication options at the same time.
+The `alone` is disabled by default.

 Customization
 -------------